NatVanG/PBI-InspectorV2/README.md

     "name": "A name that is shown in HTML results with wireframe images.", "description": "Details to help you and others understand what this rule does", "logType": "Optional. error|warning(default)",
-    "type": "Optional. fabricitemtype|report(default).
-The Fabric item type that the rule applies to, e.g. CopyJob, Lakehouse or Report."
+    "itemType": "Optional. [fabricitemtype]|report(default).
+The Fabric item type that the rule applies to as referred to in the item's CI\CD ".platform"" file, e.g. CopyJob, Lakehouse, Report, etc. or specify "*" to define a cross-Fabric items rule or "json" to define a rule that applies to any JSON metadata file.", "disabled": true|false(default),
-    "disabled": true|false(default),
     "part": "Optional.
 One of Report|Pages|PagesHeader|AllPages|Visuals|AllVisuals|Bookmarks|BookmarksHeader|AllBookmarks.
 If the part specified is an array with multiple items (such as "Pages"), the rule will apply to each array item in sequence."
     "test": [